Demonstrating your promise of value to your target employers is the mission of your executive resume (and other supporting materials).

 1. Start with Career Targeting

 One of the biggest mistakes executive job seekers make is trying to cover too many bases in their search.
 They think they need to appeal to all types of employers.
-Therefore, they include in their resume every skill, every area of expertise, and every piece of career history.
+So they include in their resume every skill, every area of expertise, and every piece of their career history.

-The key first-steps in successful job search are narrowing focus to a group of employers who are a mutual good fit.
-After that, company and industry research should be done, to identify their current challenges.
+The key first step in successful job search is narrowing focus to a group of employers who are a mutual good fit.
+After that, company and industry research should be done, to identify current challenges of theirs you are uniquely qualified to help them overcome.

 Think about it.
 The purpose of a resume is to qualify you as a potential candidate – both in personal character and in skill sets.
 It should make people reading about you feel compelled to want to meet you and learn more.